xjiajiahao/decg/comm/README.md

 * To generate partitioned data sets for the NQP problem, call the function `[data_cell, A, dim, u, b] = generate_nqp_data(dim, num_agents, batch_size, num_constraints, magnitude_data)`.
 See the file `generate_nqp_data.m` for detailed descriptions of arguments.

-* To generate partitioned data sets for the movie recommendation, call the function `[user_ratings_cell_arr, num_movies, num_users, num_agents] = gen_partitioned_data_100K(num_agents)`.
-See the file `gen_partitioned_data_100K.m` for detailed descriptions of arguments.
+* To generate partitioned data sets for the movie recommendation, call the function `[user_ratings_cell_arr, num_movies, num_users, num_agents] = gen_partitioned_data_movie_100K(num_agents)`.
+See the file `gen_partitioned_data_movie_100K.m` for detailed descriptions of arguments.

 Note that there are two datasets for the movie recommendation application, one contains 100K entries of rating, and another contains 1M.
-The file `gen_partitioned_data_1M.m` is for the larger data set.
+The file `gen_partitioned_data_movie_1M.m` is for the larger data set.
+Both data sets can be downloaded from https://grouplens.org/datasets/movielens/.